educates/labs-educates-showcase/README.md

 * [Ingress Proxy](workshops/lab-ingress-proxy) - Overview of adding ingresses for local processes.
 * [Git Repositories](workshops/lab-git-repositories) - Overview of using local hosted Git repositories.
 * [Installing Educates](workshops/lab-installing-educates) - Overview of installing Educates using the CLI.
+* [Workshop Authoring](workshops/lab-workshop-authoring) - Overview of authoring workshops for Educates.